Legal Weed Is A Danger To Dogs. Here's How To Know If Your Pup Got Into Pot

 What has changed, however, Black and Otten say, is the potency of the drugs the dogs are consuming.

-At the start of her career in emergency veterinary medicine 15 years ago, Black says, marijuana toxicity consisted of a dog eating the end of a joint with fairly low amounts of THC.
+At the start of her career in emergency veterinary medicine, Black says, marijuana toxicity consisted of a dog eating the end of a joint with fairly low amounts of THC.
 But, she says, "we got heavier and heavier toxicities over time, because of medical-grade marijuana and because of edibles."

 As for my dog Maizey — she was just fine a few days after her foray into canine cannabis.
 Though she once seemed interested in imaginary balls, now she's settled back into chasing real ones.